bja43/anc-prob/README.md

 ]
 ```

-In the example above, we have defined group names **"disc"** and **"cont"** which are intended to contain the discrete and continuous variables, respectively.
+In the example above, we define two group names, *"disc"* and *"cont"*, which are intended to contain the discrete and continuous variables, respectively.
 After defining these group names, we specify two relationships that we wish to enforce in the analysis:
-   * ***cont !anc disc*** forbids models where any variable in *cont* is an ancestor of a variable in *disc*;
+   * ***cont !anc disc*** forbids models where any variable in *"cont"* is an ancestor of a variable in *"disc"*;
-   * ***cont uncf disc*** forbids models with dependence between one or more variables in *cont* and one or more variables in *disc* that can only be explained by latent confounding.
+   * ***cont uncf disc*** forbids models with dependence between one or more variables in *"cont"* and one or more variables in *"disc"* that can only be explained by latent confounding.

 ## Usage

 We start by choosing a dataset to analyze.
-Here we investigate a dataset concerning housing values in suburbs of Boston which we pull from a repository of datasets suitable for causal discovery analysis[^9][^10].
+Here we investigate a dataset concerning housing values in suburbs of Boston which we load from a repository of datasets suitable for causal discovery analysis[^9][^10].

 ```python
 import os